fatum/instrumentation/README.md

 # Instrumentation

-That gem add simple sugar for ActiveSupport::Notifications
+This gem adds simple sugar for ActiveSupport::Notifications

 Subscribe to notifications